harmony-one/ledger-app-one/README.md

 ```bash
 docker pull coolcottontail/harmony:ledger-chain
 ```
+Go to Step 2 if you can pull the image succesfully.

-Just in case pull doesn't work, you can build docker image from scratch locally using :
+Otherwise, you can build docker image from scratch locally using :

 ```bash
 docker build -t ledger-chain:latest .